manicprone/joint-kit/README.md

 To use the Joint Actions, you communicate with a JSON syntax.

-Each action has two parts: the `spec` and the `input`.
+Each action has two required parts: the `spec` and the `input`.

-The `spec` defines the functionality of the action (the schema to which it is attached, the joint action it performs, the fields it accepts, who it authorizes to perform the action, etc).
++ The `spec` defines the functionality of the action.

-The `input` supplies the data for an individual action request.
++ The `input` supplies the data for an individual action request.

-[TBC]
+Each action also supports an optional `output` parameter, which specifies the format of the returned payload.
+By default, the `output` is set to `'native'`, which effectively returns the queried data in the format generated natively by the service (currently, i.e. Bookshelf).

+However, Joint supports the value `'json-api'`, which transforms the data into a JSON API Spec-like format, making it ready-to-use for RESTful data transport.

 See the [Action Guide][link-action-guide-bookshelf] for details on using the notation.